Writer Profile

 2021/07/08

-It has been 15 years since I retired from my business career at age 60 and became a publishing translator, a long-held dream of mine.
-In the work of translation, I always feel an excitement similar to a violinist playing a masterpiece in ecstasy.
-I previously translated an economics book titled "Good Capitalism, Bad Capitalism," and I believe the editor reached out to me for this book after seeing that.
+It has been 15 years since I retired from my business career at age 60 and transitioned into becoming a publishing translator, which had been my long-held dream.
+In the work of translation, I always feel an excitement similar to a violinist performing a masterpiece in ecstasy.
+I previously translated an economics book titled "Good Capitalism, Bad Capitalism," and I believe that led the editor to reach out to me for this book.

 This book is co-authored by the prominent American economist Robert Barro and his wife, ethicist Rachel McCleary.
-It is a challenging work that examines what happens when the light of the science of economics is shone upon the immensely vast and transcendent existence of religion.
-While it may seem like an irreverent and reckless attempt—as if placing religion on a chopping block—past thinkers have actually taken on similar challenges.
-Famous examples range from Adam Smith to Max Weber, and more recently, there is research by economists such as Laurence Iannaccone, which is introduced in an easy-to-understand manner.
-At the same time, the authors use a wealth of recent data to verify these claims.
+It is a challenging work that shines the light of economic science onto the incredibly vast and transcendent existence of religion.
+While it might seem like an irreverent or reckless attempt—as if placing religion on a chopping block—past thinkers have actually challenged similar themes.
+Famous examples range from Adam Smith to Max Weber, and more recently, there is research by economists such as Laurence Iannaccone, which is introduced here in an easy-to-understand manner.
+Simultaneously, the authors utilize a wealth of recent data to verify these claims.

-1. Weber argued that faith promoted thrift, honesty, and diligence among believers, thereby developing the economy during the Industrial Revolution.
-He also predicted that as countries became wealthier, secularization would progress.
+1. Weber argued that faith promoted economic development during the Industrial Revolution by preaching thrift, honesty, and diligence to believers.
+He also predicted that as nations became wealthier, secularization would progress.
 So, as economic development advances, will religion disappear from the world?

-2. Why do recent Islamic fundamentalism and cults incite terrorism?
+2. Why has recent Islamic fundamentalism or cults incited terrorism?
 Why do religions with strict precepts coexist with those that are more lenient?

-3. The group known as "Nones," who do not belong to any existing religion but only offer prayers, is growing.
+3. The group known as "Nones," who do not belong to any existing religion but only offer prayers, is increasing.
 Will this become the mainstream in the future?

 A passage in the book states: "Both religion and science attempt to explain the mysteries of this world, but at a certain point, religion gently holds and comforts people."
 Historically, there has been a deep relationship between religion and infectious diseases.
-Now, in the era of COVID-19, if multiple variants become unmanageable for science, will religion shine its light once again?
+Now, in the era of COVID-19, if multiple variants become more than science can handle, will religion shine its light once again?

 Keio University Press